PackeTsar/radiuid/README.md

 1. Change the name of your config file (/etc/radiuid/radiuid.conf) by issuing the command `mv /etc/radiuid/radiuid.conf /etc/radiuid/radiuid.conf.backup`
 2. Grab the contents to have them handy during the install of the new version `more /etc/radiuid/radiuid.conf.backup`
 3. Download the v2.1.0 code from the GitHub repo by using `git clone https://github.com/PackeTsar/radiuid.git`
-    - If the "radiuid" folder already exists, you may want to run the `rm -rf radiuid/` command to remove it before performing Step 2.
+    - If the "radiuid" folder already exists, you may want to use git to update the clone `cd radiuid/; git pull`
 4. Move to the radiuid folder created by git using the `cd radiuid/` command
 5. Perform a full install of RadiUID using the command `python radiuid.py install`
 6. Follow the prompts and fill out the appropriate information using the information from the old configuration file
 7. Once the installer exits, you should run `radiuid show config set` and see your configuration.
-8. Perform a `radiuid service all restart` command to restart RadiUID to use the new configuration
+8. Perform a `radiuid service all restart` command to restart RadiUID to use the new app version